trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/swapping-tokens.md

 *Slippage* is the percentage that the user tolerates losing during the trade due to changes in the exchange rate.
 For example, if the user wants to swap 100 XTZ tokens for 100 xtBTC tokens and selects a slippage of 1%, the user receives between 99 and 100 tzBTC tokens.
+If changes in the exchange rate would cause the user to receive less than 99 tzBTC tokens, the transaction fails.

 ## Calculating the tokens that the user receives

-To set up the functions that calculate the transaction amounts, copy these files from the tutorial repository at <https://github.com/trilitech/tutorial-applications/tree/main/liquidity-baking-dapp>:
+To set up the functions that calculate the transaction amounts, copy this file from the tutorial repository at <https://github.com/trilitech/tutorial-applications/tree/main/liquidity-baking-dapp>:

 - `src/lbUtils.ts`